Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

-### Searching for Passwords in Windows Configuratio in Files
+### Searching for Passwords in Windows Configuration in Files

-Windows Configuration Files
+Windows Configuration Files (not third party)

 - Windows can automate a variety of repetitive tasks, such as the mass rollout or installation of Windows on many systems.
 - This is typically done through the use of the Unattended Windows Setup utility,